Ole Anderson: Retirement; backstage roles (1990–1994)

 In spring 1990, Anderson began heading the booking committee for WCW, replacing Ric Flair.
 Anderson's tenure saw some of the more outlandish creative ideas tried by WCW.
 Among his creations were The Black Scorpion, which was intended to be a nemesis from Sting's past.
 After several miscues, the Scorpion's identity was eventually revealed as Ric Flair, in a ploy to confuse Sting and force him to lose the WCW World Heavyweight Championship back to Flair.
 The May 1990 pay-per-view Capital Combat saw the fictional character RoboCop come to the ring to rescue Sting.
 Anderson was dismissed as booker at the end of 1990.

 On the June 13, 1992 episode of WCW Saturday Night, Anderson was appointed senior referee of WCW by Bill Watts.
+At Clash of the Champions XX: 20th Anniversary in September 1992, Anderson refereed the WCW World Heavyweight Championship bout between Ron Simmons and Cactus Jack.

 After Bill Watts was ousted as Executive Vice President of WCW in February 1993 and replaced by Bob Dhue, Anderson once again became booker for WCW.
 When Ric Flair returned to WCW that spring, Anderson questioned what value he had after having lost a loser leaves town match to Mr. Perfect on national television in the World Wrestling Federation, which Flair took as a personal attack, leading to him ending their friendship.

-In May 1993 at Slamboree, Anderson, Arn Anderson, Ric Flair and Paul Roma appeared on an edition of Flair's interview segment A Flair for the Gold and declared themselves to be a new line-up of the Four Horseman.
+In May 1993 at Slamboree '93: A Legends' Reunion, Anderson, Arn Anderson, Ric Flair and Paul Roma appeared on an edition of Flair's interview segment A Flair for the Gold and declared themselves to be a new line-up of the Four Horseman.
 Anderson did not reappear following Slamboree and the stable proceeded as a trio.

 In early 1994, Eric Bischoff was promoted to replace Bob Dhue; after a series of creative disagreements, Bischoff reassigned Anderson to be head trainer of the WCW Power Plant training school. in May 1994, at Slamboree, Anderson was inducted into the WCW Hall of Fame.
 Anderson was fired from WCW by Bischoff in September 1994 after meeting Smoky Mountain Wrestling (SMW) promoter and booker Jim Cornette - who was on bad terms with Bischoff - in the parking lot of the Power Plant to cut promos for his son Bryant's upcoming debut in SMW.